aniruddhabora/actm-gallery/doc/julia_tutorials/index.rst

 This section provides an overview of the CliMA code, including links to documentation containing tutorials.
 The modeling and learning framework for this project is modular, and code for each component resides in unique repositories.
 A hybrid machine-learning model (`TurbulenceConvection.jl`) is calibrated with Ensemble Kalman Processes in `CalibrateEDMF.jl`.
-As training data [linked below] we employ a library of Large Eddy Simulations (LES), driven by conditions found in state of the art climate simulations at selected location on the globe.
+As training data we employ a library of Large Eddy Simulations (LES) [`Data <https://data.caltech.edu/records/20052>`_], driven by conditions found in state of the art climate simulations at selected location on the globe.